domestic violence purple ribbon

 Raise Your Domestic Violence Awareness

 Domestic violence impacts millions of men and women every year.
-The more we know about identifying possible victims and offering support, the more individuals and families will get the help they deserve.
+The more we know about identifying possible affected individuals and offering support, the more individuals and families will get the help they deserve.
 Approximately one in four women and one in 10 men will experience domestic violence in their lives.

 The true nature of domestic violence makes it difficult to identify.
-Victims are often scared and shamed by their perpetrator, and they are hesitant to come forward.
+Those impacted are often scared and shamed by their perpetrator, and they are hesitant to come forward.
 Knowing how to identify the signs of domestic violence could someday help save someone’s life.

 • Emotional signs like fear, low self-esteem, timidity, depressed mood, substance abuse, isolation and others are important to notice.